Implement your own segment parameters

 Umbraco Engage has different built-in segment parameters to build segments, such as "Customer Journey" and "Time of Day".

-You may want to build segments with custom rules not part of the Umbraco Engage by default.
+You may want to build segments with custom rules not included in Umbraco Engage by default.
 You can add your custom segment parameters to Umbraco Engage.

 In the following guide, we will show how this is done.
-There are 3 steps:
+There are three steps:

 This guide will use code samples to add a "Day of week" segment parameter where you can select a single day of the week.
 If a pageview happens on that day the segment parameter will be satisfied.

-You can download the following code to add this parameter directly to your solution.
+You can download the following code files to your project to add the parameter directly to your solution.

 Your custom segment parameter must be defined in C# for the Umbraco Engage to use it.
 In code, we refer to a segment parameter as a segment rule.